digitalsurvival/digital-survival/README.md

 [![Join the chat at https://gitter.im/digitalsurvival/digital-survival-overlay](https://badges.gitter.im/digitalsurvival/digital-survival-overlay.svg)](https://gitter.im/digitalsurvival/digital-survival-overlay?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+This overlay focuses on secure communciation and encyption techonology, although quite a few text editor ebuilds are lurking in the depths.

 ### app-misc/nixnote ###

 An open source Evernote clone for Linux.
 I will be working on releasing *both* versions in the Portage tree.